dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 As the strike approaches its launch point the distant ES-3 turns on its radar to illuminate the scene, only to find the ships have shuffled around some.
-They're not emitting, at the moment, so I'm no longer certain exactly who's who!
+They're not emitting, at the moment, so I'm no longer certain exactly who's who\!
 There does seem to be a big contact in the exact same place the carrier was, and another pair of big contacts nearby, but the number of escorts seems to have diminished.
 Perhaps they've gone into port? )(Actually, it looks like some were lost in